thenoblet/alx-interview/0x01-lockboxes/README.md

-# Lockboxes Problem Solution
+# Lockboxes Unlocking Utility

 ## Overview

-The Lockboxes problem is a classic algorithmic challenge where you need to determine if all the boxes can be unlocked given a starting point and keys contained in each box.
-The solution uses Breadth-First Search (BFS) with Python list comprehensions to efficiently explore and unlock all reachable boxes.
+This project provides a utility function, `canUnlockAll`, which determines if all boxes in a set can be unlocked given a list of boxes where each box contains a list of keys to other boxes.
+This function is useful in scenarios where you need to ensure that every item (or box) can be accessed starting from an initial state.

 ## Problem Statement